 Dynamic loads due to hammer impact during pile installation will induce fatigue damage on both receptacle and pile girth welds.
 The evaluation of the cyclic loads involves the dynamic response of the pile-soil system due to the hammer impact.
 This requires a wave equation analysis per blow for a given hammer type and efficiency, pile penetration, and soil resistance.
 Various such analyses are to be conducted for judiciously selected pile penetrations.
 For each analysis, traces of stress versus time at the critical locations along the pile are to be developed, as well as the number of blows associated with the assumed penetration.

-During the life of the structure the pile receptacle and girth welds are also subjected to cyclic loads due to the loads imposed by the tendon on the pile.
-The tendon loads are transferred to the pile via the tendon receptacle, and, thus the receptacle and pipe body sustain fatigue loads.
+During the life of the structure, the pile receptacle and girth welds are also subjected to cyclic loads due to the loads imposed by the tendon on the pile.
+The tendon loads are transferred to the pile via the tendon receptacle, and thus the receptacle and pipe body sustain fatigue loads.
 A global pile response analysis accounting for the pile-soil interaction should be carried out for the tendon reactions due to the fatigue sea states acting on the system.
 The local stresses that accumulate fatigue damage in the pile should be obtained by calculating a SCF (stress concentration factor), relative to the nominal stresses generated by the global analysis, at the fatigue critical locations.
 These locations are typically at the engagement points between the pile and the receptacle and at the girth welds between the receptacle and the pile and between subsequent pile cans.

 The evaluation of SCFs for girth welds needs to account for the local thickness misalignment at the weld.
 Equations for SCFs are given in Buitrago, et. al., 1998 [108], DNV-RP-C203, and Connelly and Zettlemoyer, 1993 [118].

-NOTE The calculated SCF needs to be corrected by the ratio of the nominal thickness used in the pile response analysis to the lesser of the pile wall thicknesses joining at the weld.
-The SCF is to be applied to the nominal pile stress range obtained at the weld location due to in-place loads, from which damaged is to be calculated.
+NOTE The calculated SCF needs to be corrected by the ratio of the nominal thickness used in the pile response analysis to the lesser of the pile wall thicknesses joining the weld.
+The SCF is to be applied to the nominal pile stress range obtained at the weld location due to in-place loads, from which damage is to be calculated.

 D.3.2 Fatigue Resistance

 Applicable S-N curves depend on manufacturing processes and defect acceptance criteria.
-Typically pile section are welded by a two-sided SAW process and left in the as-welded conditions.
+Typically pile sections are welded by a two-sided SAW process and left in the as-welded conditions.
 For this case, the D-curve, as defined in BSI BS 7608, could be used.
-Use of a higher S-N curve for this application, without additional treatment of the weld, should be demonstrated by relevant data.
+The use of a higher S-N curve for this application, without additional treatment of the weld, should be demonstrated by relevant data.
 Use of weld treatment methods, such as grinding may support the upgrading of the S-N curve, provided that (1) the grinding process is properly implemented, (2) weld inspection methods and defect acceptance criteria are implemented, and (3) pertinent fatigue data area generated to qualify the weld to a performance level higher than that implied by the D curve.

 D.3.3 Fatigue Damage